Chapter By-Laws - 2013

 l.
 1 jersey

-7. Each player shall be furnished with the following on a keep basis: 1 mouthpiece.
+7. Each player shall be furnished with the following on a keep basis: 1 mouthpiece, 1 pair of socks.

 8. The player, their parents, or a sporting goods store shall alter no equipment, such as a cage or helmet.
 No equipment shall be altered by any person except the Equipment Manager with prior approval of the Board of Directors.